 With increasing trends in globalisation, foreign magazines have been easily available in Malaysian market.
 These magazines have also been adapted for the local audience.
-Elle, Cosmopolitan, Woman's Weekly and Marie Claire has a Malaysian version which incorporates some local models, celebrities and gossips to make it look indigenous.
-By and large, the cover still utilizes foreign models and advertisements are the same in these magazines.
-On the other hand, local Malay magazines have also copied the format of these successful foreign magazines that are colorful and glossy and also using cover girls with Pan Asian look.
+Elle, Cosmopolitan, Woman's Weekly and Marie Claire have a Malaysian version which incorporate some local models, celebrities and gossips to make it look indigenous.
+By and large, the cover still utilizes foreign models and similar advertisements are seen in these magazines.
+On the other hand, local Malay magazines have also copied the format of these successful foreign magazines that are colorful and glossy with Pan Asian looking cover girls.

 It is with this in mind that analysis of local magazines is done to see what sketches local magazines produce of women, women's issues and the women's movement struggles for greater equality and emancipation.
 Would feminist issues be visible in magazines here just as has been argued for magazines in the west?
 This analysis does not pretend to be a comprehensive analysis of four popular Malay magazines for the month of August.
-The objective of the analysis is to see if issues on women that are campaigned, struggled by women's movement are featured.
+The objective of the analysis is to see if issues on women that are campaigned and struggled by women's movement are featured.
 Jelita, Wanita, Feminin & Famili and Remaja are analyzed because these are popular magazines commanding a high readership (see Table 2).